 Tribal Program means the Tribal transportation self-governance program established under the FAST Act (Pub.
 L.114-94, 23 U.S.C. § 207).

-Tribal share means a Tribe’s portion of all eligible funds and resources that support applicable PSFAs (or portions thereof) provided through a compact or funding agreement between the Tribe and the Department.
+Tribal share means a Tribe’s portion of all eligible funds and resources that support applicable PSFAs (or portions thereof) provided through a compact or funding agreement between the Tribe and the Department that are not required by the Secretary for the performance of inherent federal functions.

 Tribal Transportation Planning funds means funds referenced in 23 U.S.C.
 202(c).